nickdekruijk/imageresize-legacy/README.md

 # imageresize
-A simple, yet efficient solution for image resizing and caching with php
+A simple, yet efficient solution for image resizing and caching with php and htaccess.

+For a working demo see http://dev.amphora.nl/imageresize/

 ## How does it work
 imageresize uses a simple technique.
 Within your images folder you catch all 404 errors with a simple .htaccess file and redirect them to imageresize.php.
 You configure templates (e.g. thumbnail/big/small) and each template will represent a folder within the images folder.
 If a image in those folders can't be found the imageresize.php script will generate it for you.